 Analyzing iShares MSCI EAFE ETF's Unusual Options Activity

 Shares of iShares MSCI EAFE ETF (NYSE:EFA) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $81.23.
+Following the unusual option alert, the stock price moved down to $81.9.

 - Sentiment: BULLISH